tjdwill/cpp-notes/basics/static-initialization-order.md

 ## `inline` specifier

 What is the `inline` specifier?
-Originally, it was a directive the compiler to insert the definition of an `inline`-specified function at any call site, aiding performance by precluding function call overhead.
+Originally, it was a directive telling the compiler to insert the definition of an `inline`-specified function at any call site of said function, aiding performance by precluding function call overhead.

-However, in the modern era, the compiler basically inlines as it sees fit.
+However, in the modern era, the compiler basically inlines as it sees fit, regardless of whether the specifier is used or not.
 Instead, `inline` is now used for the implication of the original use: an `inline` entity with external linkage is able to be defined multiple times.
 In other words, `inline`d entities are exempt from the One Definition Rule (ODR).
 The caveat is that all definitions must be identical.

 Typically, developers declare and define an `inline` function or variable in a header.
 Each TU that includes that header will effectively redefine that inlined entity, but the definition is guaranteed to be the same.
-I want to re-emphasize
-that: including a header that has an inlined entity *redefines* that entity at the inclusion site.
+I want to re-emphasize this point: including a header that has an inlined entity *redefines* that entity at the inclusion site.

 ## Static Storage Initialization